maxmmyron/os/REPORT.md

   return last_pid;
 }

-// enqueues a new process into the ready queue given the last free pid. if no free_pid exists, add the process to a waiting queue and return the original PID passed in. uint8_t enqueue_process(struct pcb* process, uint8_t last_pid) {
+// enqueues a new process into the ready queue given the last free pid.
+// If no free_pid exists, add the process to a waiting queue and return
+// the original PID passed in. uint8_t enqueue_process(struct pcb* process, uint8_t last_pid) {
   if(process->pid) return get_free_pid(process->pid);

   uint8_t free_pid = get_free_pid(last_pid);
-  // if free_pid equals last_pid AND that PID is taken in processes table, then add process to allocation queue if(free_pid == last_pid && processes[free_pid]) {
+  // if free_pid equals last_pid AND that PID is taken in processes table,
+  // then add process to allocation queue if(free_pid == last_pid && processes[free_pid]) {
     enqueue(alloc_queue, process);
   }